XiansAiPlatform/XiansAi.Website/docs/getting-started/1-setting-up.md

 ```

 Use the values from the XiansAI portal to configure the `Config` object.
 Set the local path to the certificate files you downloaded from the XiansAI portal.

+!!! note "Expert Tip"
+    You can use DotNetEnv package to load the environment variables from the `.env` file without hardcoding them in your code.

 ## Validate the configuration